 It is a criterion based on the user’s perspective on which teams shall test the product.
 Hence, there is no need to make it comprehensive with unnecessary jargon that might lead to the sidelining of the core points of the criteria.

 Also, it’s a set of standards and not a report.
 Keep it simple, concise, and straightforward.

 Easy to understand

-The acceptance criteria should have clarity and must be easy to understand for members across the different teams to avoid confusion and miscommunication and the slowdown that would take place as all the members are not on the same page.
+Having clear acceptance criteria will avoid confusion and miscommunication and the slowdown that would occur as all the members are not on the same page.

 User perspective should be the focus of the acceptance criteria.
-The product can’t be acceptable if it fails to address the user’s issues and needs.
-The criteria have to be written from the perspective of the real user.
+The product can’t be acceptable if it fails to address users’ issues and needs.
+Teams have to write the acceptance criteria from the actual user’s perspective.

 - Quality assurance is one of the prime targets of writing the acceptance criteria.

 - You can use the acceptance criteria to set boundaries and define the project’s scope.
 The acceptance criteria determine the functionality of the product.

 - The other reason to have the acceptance criteria format is to ensure that all the cross-functional teams and other members are on the same page.
 Also, it helps to know that there is no ambiguity in the project processes.

 - The acceptance criteria format helps to reach an agreement between the team and clients regarding the product’s functionality and completion of development.